Ankle Fracture Open Reduction and Internal Fixation

 In these cases, ORIF can place your bones back into the right position, increasing

-the chance that your bone will heal normally.
-You might need ORIF for a fracture that
+the chance that your bone will heal the right way.
+You might need ORIF for a fracture

 What are the risks of ankle fracture open reduction and internal fixation?